-Lump-sum compensation: A lump sum of up to 43,200 rubles (2005) is also paid to insured workers.
-The lump sum is calculated in proportion to the percentage of lost working capacity.
+Lump-sum compensation: A lump sum of up to 58,500 rubles is paid to insured workers, according to the loss of working capacity.

-A monthly benefit based on the average wage in the last 12 months and the assessed loss in working capacity is paid for a sustained loss in working capacity.
+A monthly benefit is paid for a non-permanent, prolonged loss in working capacity based on the average wage in the last 12 months and the assessed loss of working capacity.